Post Hoc Tests

-Post-hoc (Latin, meaning “after this”) means to analyze the results of your experimental data.
+Post hoc (Latin, meaning “after this”) means to analyze the results of your experimental data.
 They are often based on a familywise error rate; the probability of at least one Type I error in a set (family) of comparisons.
-The most common post-hoc tests are:

 - Bonferroni Procedure

 - Fisher’s Least Significant Difference (LSD)

 - Tukey’s Test (see also: Studentized Range Distribution)

 This multiple-comparison post hoc correction is used when you are performing many independent or dependent statistical tests at the same time.
 The problem with running many simultaneous tests is that the probability of a significant result increases with each test run.
 This post hoc test sets the significance cut off at α/n.
 For example, if you are running 20 simultaneous tests at α = 0.05, the correction would be 0.0025.
 More detail.
 The Bonferroni does suffer from a loss of power.
 This is due to several reasons, including the fact that Type II error rates are high for each test.
 In other words, it overcorrects for Type I errors.

 The ordinary Bonferroni method is sometimes viewed as too conservative.
 Holm’s sequential Bonferroni post hoc test is a less strict correction for multiple comparisons.
 See: Holm-Bonferroni method for a step-by-step example.

 When you run Analysis of Variance (ANOVA), the results will tell you if there is a difference in means.
 However, it won’t pinpoint the pairs of means that are different.
 Duncan’s Multiple Range Test will identify the pairs of means (from at least three) that differ.
 The MRT is similar to the LSD, but instead of a t-value, a Q Value is used.